2.5. For Loops

 2.5.6.
 First Plot

-Plotting data will be discussed several times in this course.
+Plotting data will be discussed several times in the following chapters.
 Here we will use a for loop to plot a sequence of points.
-We will explore plotting in more detail later, but here we will keep it simple.

 Start by entering the following in the Command Window: